Restarting Frank-Wolfe: Faster Rates Under H\"olderian Error Bounds: Fractional Frank-Wolfe Algorithm

 In this section, we describe how H\"olderian error bounds coupled with a restart scheme yield improved convergence bounds for the vanilla Frank-Wolfe algorithm.

-In Sections \ref{sec:sharpAWF}-\ref{sec:Holder}, relaxing strong convexity of $f$ using the $(\theta,c)$-\ref{eq:LGC} assumption lead to improved sub-linear rates using a restart scheme for the Away step variant of the Frank-Wolfe algorithm, when the set of constraints $\mathcal{C}$ is a polytope.
+In Sections \ref{sec:sharpAWF}-\ref{sec:Holder}, relaxing strong convexity of $f$ using the $(\theta,c)$-\ref{eq:LGC} assumption lead to improved sub-linear rates using a restart scheme for the Away step variant of the Frank-Wolfe algorithm when the set of constraints $\mathcal{C}$ is a polytope.
 For these sets, away steps produce accelerated convergence rates that the vanilla Frank-Wolfe algorithm cannot achieve.

 However, accelerated convergence hold for the vanilla Frank-Wolfe algorithm in other scenarios.
-For instance when the solution of \eqref{eq:prob} is in the interior of the set and $f$ is strongly convex, the convergence of the vanilla Frank-Wolfe is linear.
+For instance, when the solution of \eqref{eq:prob} is in the interior of the set and $f$ is strongly convex, the convergence of the vanilla Frank-Wolfe is linear.
 In this vein, we define a fractional version of the Frank-Wolfe algorithm (Algorithm \ref{alg:frac-FW}) and analyse its restart scheme (Algorithm \ref{alg:restart-FW}) under the $(\theta,c)$-\ref{eq:LGC} condition in Section~\ref{ssec:optimum_interior}.
 Although the Fractional Frank-Wolfe algorithm and the vanilla Frank-Wolfe algorithm perform the same iterations, the restart scheme produces a much simpler proof of improved convergence bounds.
-The fractional variant is also the structural basis for recent competitive versions of the Frank-Wolfe algorithm \citep{braun2016lazifying}.
+The fractional variant is also the structural basis for recent competitive versions of the Frank-Wolfe algorithm \citep{braun2017lazifying}.

-Another acceleration scenario for vanilla Frank-Wolfe algorithm is when the set of constraints $\mathcal{C}$ is strongly convex.
+Another acceleration scenario for the vanilla Frank-Wolfe algorithm is when the set of constraints $\mathcal{C}$ is strongly convex.
 Under some restrictive assumption on $f$, the classical analysis \citep[(5) in Theorem 6.1]{levitin1966constrained} exhibits a linear convergence rate.
 Recently \citep{garber2015faster} have shown a general $\mathcal{O}(1/T^2)$ sub-linear rate when $f$ and $\mathcal{C}$ are strongly convex.
-We will state new rates for the case where $f$ satisfies $(\theta,c)$-\ref{eq:LGC} and $\mathcal{C}$ is strongly convex, providing a more complete picture.
+We will state new rates for the case where $f$ satisfies $(\theta,c)$-\ref{eq:LGC} and $\mathcal{C}$ is strongly convex, to provide a complete picture.

-For completeness, we would like to mention that $\delta$-scaling for the away step Frank-Wolfe algorithm does not apply in the case where $\mathcal{C}$ is strongly convex set.
-In fact, Lemma~\ref{lem:Scaling_polytope} does not hold anymore and $PWidth$ can tend to zero in this case.
+For completeness, we would like to mention that $\delta$-scaling for the away step Frank-Wolfe algorithm does not apply in the case where $\mathcal{C}$ is a strongly convex set.
+Lemma~\ref{lem:Scaling_polytope} does not hold anymore, and $PWidth$ can tend to zero in this case.